weimeilin79/katacoda-scenarios/kamel101/intro.md

 ![Logo](https://www.nicolaferraro.me/images/post-logo-apache-camel-d.png)

-### Kubernetes Native Camel
+### Your Integration Swiss-Knife native on Kubernetes with Camel K

-Apache Camel K is a lightweight integration framework built from Apache Camel that runs natively on Kubernetes and is specifically designed for serverless and microservice architectures
+Apache Camel K is a lightweight integration framework built from Apache Camel that runs natively on Kubernetes and is specifically designed for serverless and microservice architectures.

 Camel K supports multiple languages for writing integrations.
 Based the Operator Pattern, Camel K performs operations on Kubernetes resources.
 Bringing integration to the next level. utilizing the benefit of the Apache Camel project, such as the wide variety of components and Enterprise Integration Patterns (EIP).